STAT 385 Summer 2025 Unofficial Syllabus

 Any and all times listed in this document are in current US Central Time.
 Take care to adjust clocks when daylight savings time occurs.

 Office hours will be online in Zoom.
-If a student has a specific question, but cannot attend the office hours, then that student should post their question in the Discussions board.
-If a student wants one-on-one assistance from the course staff (kinson2\@illinois.edu{.email}) at an alternative time, then that student should email the course staff in order to schedule a Zoom meeting.
+If a learner has a specific question, but cannot attend the office hours, then that learner should post their question in the Discussions board.
+If a learner wants one-on-one assistance from the course staff (kinson2\@illinois.edu{.email}) at an alternative time, then that learner should email the course staff in order to schedule a Zoom meeting.

 -